-The Linux operating system pre-installed on the DA-682 embedded computer is the Debian Etch 4.0r2 distribution.
+The Linux operating system pre-installed on the DA-681 embedded computer is the Debian Etch 4.0r2 distribution.
 The Debian project is a worldwide group of volunteers who endeavor to produce an operating system distribution that composed entirely of free software.
 The Debian GNU/Linux follows the standard Linux architecture, making it easy to use programs that meet the POSIX standard.
-Program porting can be done with the GNU Tool Chain provided by Moxa.
 In addition to Standard POSIX APIs, device drivers for Moxa UART and other special peripherals are also included.
 An example software architecture is shown below: